vijay2249/BoringNotes/Azure/AZ-104/Deploy and Manage Azure compute resources/configure-azure-app-service-plans.md

 In Azure app service, an application runs in an azure app service plan.
 App service plan defines a set of compute resources for a web application to run.

 The compute resources are analogous to a server farm in conventional web hosting.
-One or more applications can be confiured to run on the same computing resources (or in the same app service plan)
+One or more applications can be configured to run on the same computing resources (or in the same app service plan)

 When you create an app service plan in a region, a set of compute resources is created for the plan in the specified region.
 Any applications that you place into the plan run on the compute resources defined by the plan.